guilhemmarchand/telegraf-kafka/docs/ootb_alerting.rst

 - the current time in epochtime (field time_updated)

 *Example: Enable the maintenance mode till the 11 of May 2019 at 9.pm*

+*For Splunk 7.3.0 and later, replace with –H "Authorization: Bearer <token>"*

 ::